lilianjiw107/was-it-rufus/README.md

 ```
 where `GIT_DIR` is a local git repository directory.
 Both full path and relative path are acceptable.

-The program should print something like
+The program should print the following things:

+- active branch (boolean)

+- whether repository files have been modified (boolean)

+- whether the current head commit was authored in the last week (boolean)

+- whether the current head commit was authored by Rufus (boolean)
 ```
 active branch: main
 local changes: False